Temper TantrumsSkip to the navigation

-Temper tantrums are most common in children ages 1 to 4
+Anyone can have temper tantrums.
+But they are most common in children ages 1 to 4 years.

 Why do children have temper tantrums?